 Can I make it in advance?

-I recommend choosing a tray or plate with an edge so you can wrap it in a plastic wrap.
+I recommend using a tray or plate with an edge, so you can wrap the whole thing tightly in plastic wrap.

 What drinks pair well with a Valentine's charcuterie board?

-Sparkling or red wine, rosé or even a festive mocktail complement the sweet and savory flavors.
+Sparkling wine, red wine, rosé or a festive mocktail all work nicely with the sweet and savory mix.

-- Add a Personal Touch – Use heart-shaped bowls, toothpicks and decorative napkins.
+- Add a personal touch: Use heart-shaped bowls, toothpicks and decorative napkins, whatever matches your vibe.

-- Fruit Kabobs – An easy sweet treat, if you want to keep it simple.
+- Fruit Kabobs: An easy sweet option when you want to keep it simple.

 Valentine's Day Charcuterie Board